droidcon/gitbook-2016-berlin-barcamp/sessions/persistance_best_practices.md

   + Toolchain, DB browser
   + No dependecies
   + Self made schema, under
-  + more control, SQL queries
+  + More control, SQL queries
-  + debugable data(base)
+  + Debugable data(base)
   + CP Loaders

 Negative:
-  - biolerplate code
+  - Biolerplate code
-  - reinventing the wheel(tools do the work alredy)
+  - Reinventing the wheel(tools do the work alredy)
-  - need to write layer for CP
+  - Need to write layer for CP
-  - no compile time checks
+  - No compile time checks
-  - manual schema updates
+  - Manual schema updates
-  - maintanance
+  - Maintanance
   - SQL is another language
   - SQL can get so long
-  - testality
+  - Testality

 ####ORMs